TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-solution-part-1.markdown

 Speaking of TDD I realised that I hadn't followed it very strictly, as sometimes I wrote more code than needed, usually forecasting future changes.
 I do not believe in a inflexible and uncompromising application of rules, so I do not consider this a big issue, as long as the result is a working code that is not blatantly overengineered.

+You can find the code for this part in [this repository](https://github.com/lgiordani/smallcalc).
+The branch called `part1` contains all the commits explained in this post, and every commit contains both the test(s) and the code that makes the test(s) pass.

 # Level 1 - End of file

 The base class to pass the test leverages the provided `text_buffer.TextBuffer` class, that exposes a `load()` method, directly composed here to `CalcLexer.load()`.
 As the test is not providing a text the easiest solution is just to return the tested token.
 I extracted `get_token()` from `get_tokens()` to have a method that is specifically focused on dealing with the current token.